AmadouOuryBah/WixWebSiteClone/README.md

-# WixWebSiteClone
+# WixWebSiteTemplateCloned
-A personal project for my training , I clone this wix web site that I encounter the design on dribble.com , I made by visualising the only the picture of the desing without any figma file , so I tried to challenge myself by building this site of three pages by using HTML and CSS, I also some hover effect on the links  The result of work below with some screenshorts
+A personal project for my training , I clone this wix web site template that I encountered the template on dribbble.com , I made by visualising the only the picture of the template without any figma file , so I tried to challenge myself by building this site of three pages by using HTML and CSS, I have added as well some hover effects on the links of the pages , The result of work below with some screenshorts

 ![image](https://user-images.githubusercontent.com/78964639/216785892-4d325928-c503-41e1-9513-02aacee2e4ca.png)